5 Key Features to Look for in a Quality Frame E Bike

 Comprehensive Warranty

-Leading manufacturers provide 5-10 year warranties on e-bike frames, with exclusions clearly outlining impact damage scenarios.
-Specialized's lifetime warranty on certain models sets an industry benchmark, though most brands require annual professional inspections to maintain coverage.
+Leading manufacturers provide extensive warranties on e-bike frames, with exclusions clearly outlining impact damage scenarios.
+Some warranties set an industry benchmark, though most brands require annual professional inspections to maintain coverage.
 Always verify warranty transferability if purchasing second-hand frames.